simplicity/getsnip.github.io/docs/1-features.md

 <DocVideo name="drag-n-drop-via-node-selection" />

+## Organizing Notes

+### With folders

+You can create folders in the folder sidebar to group notes.
+You can nest folders and define icons.

+### Through Pinning

+You can pin a note to the folder sidebar.
+You do that by right-clicking the note, then entering a path to which you want to pin it.
+For example, using the path "Private / Todos" will make the folder sidebar show a folder structure "Private > Todos".
+Clicking on "Todos" will then show the pinned note.

+Once you're on a pinned note, you can use the "Cmd+N" shortcut to create a new note and auto-link it to the pinned note.

-## Snippet References
+## Note References

-As the name suggests, snippet references enable you to reference snippets from one another.
-There's multiple ways how to set up snippet references:
+As the name suggests, note references enable you to reference notes from one another.
+Set up note references as follows:

-- using the toolbar: there's a toolbar entry called "Create Snippet References", which allows you to search for the snippet you'd like to reference
 - using autocomplete: type `/` inside a note and start typing some text.
 You'll be presented with an autocomplete.
-If the text you type matches an already existing snippet, it will be presented as an option.
-In addition, you'll have the option to create a new snippet and auto-reference it into the snippet you're editing.
+If the text you type matches an already existing note, it will be presented as an option.
+In addition, you'll have the option to create a new note and auto-reference it into the note you're editing.

 <DocVideo name="snippet-references" />